-- 12.1 Appeals can only be made to a suspension of more than five days (up to five days is entirely the decision and responsibility of the Head). - 12.2 Parents (or the pupil, over the age of 18) have the right to appeal against expulsion, - 12.3 Parents who wish to appeal against the expulsion of a pupil must lodge their appeal, in writing, clearly setting out the grounds on which they wish to appeal, with the Chair of Governors at Green House, Governor's office, 158 Northgate, Wakefield, WF1 3UF within 14 days of the date of the Head's written confirmation of that decision.
+- There is a right of appeal against any decision that permanently excludes a pupil from School.
+This right of appeal is exercised by sending a request, in writing, to the Chair of Governors.
+The request for appeal must set out the matters the parent would like to be reviewed, together with any documents that the parent would like to submit for consideration. - 12.2 The appeal will be heard in front of a Pastoral Committee of Governors which will in addition include one 'layperson', who is not connected to the school or associated with the pupil in question. - 12.3 Appeals can only be made to a suspension of more than five days (up to five days is entirely the decision and responsibility of the Head). - 12.4 Parents (or the pupil, over the age of 18) have the right to appeal against expulsion. - Parents who wish to appeal against the expulsion of a pupil must lodge their appeal, in writing, clearly setting out the grounds on which they wish to appeal, with the Chair of Governors at: Green House, Governor's office, 158 Northgate, Wakefield, WF1 3UF or email: mshevill@wgsf.net within 14 days of the date of the Head's written confirmation of that decision.
 The request for appeal must set out the matters the parent would like to be reviewed, together with any documents that the parent would like to submit for consideration.
-If parents do not appeal within 14 days, there shall be no later right of appeal unless, in the opinion of the Chair of Governors, exceptional circumstances exist which justify the delay. - 12.4 The appeal will be heard in front of a Panel of Governors which will include one independent person.
+If parents do not appeal within 14 days, there shall be no later right of appeal unless, in the opinion of the Chair of Governors, exceptional circumstances exist which justify the delay. - 12.6 The appeal will be heard in front of a Panel of Governors which will include one independent person.
 Where two or more pupils are alleged to have been involved in the same incident or linked incidents and expulsions of these pupils have been made as a consequence of the incident(s), each case should, in the interests of fairness, be heard by the same Panel.